-The Namib Desert has rich archaeological and heritage value and presents valuable information about the occupation of the area dating back 700,000 years.
-According to the Namibian National Heritage database there are no known national heritage receptors on the EPL 7436, and none were identified during the site visit.
-In cases where heritage sites are discovered the chance of find procedure will be used as stipulated in the National Heritage Act 27 of 2004.
+The Namib Desert has archaeological and heritage value and presents valuable information about the occupation of the area dating back 700,000 years.
+According to the Namibian National Heritage database there are no known national heritage receptors on the EPL 7278, and none were identified during the site visit.
+However, there are materials that were excavated in the rock shelter near Mirabib (about 100 m from the EPL 7278 south boundary) which are comprised of well-preserved fauna, flora and cultural remains dating back in the Holocene period (Sandelowsky, 1977) 1977).

-5.6 Soils and Geology
+5.6 SOILS AND GEOLOGY

-The EPL 7436 stretches over an area that is predominately made up of the Damara Granite rock type and Khomas Group and Petric Gypsisols soils (refer to FIGURE 15 and FIGURE 16).
+The EPL 7278 stretches over an area that is predominately made up of the both Damara Granite rock type and Khomas Group and Petric Calcisols soils (refer to FIGURE 7 and FIGURE 8).
 The characteristics of this dominant rock type are soils with a solid layer at a shallow depth that remains hard even when wet.
 Soils have accumulations of calcium sulphate, which are restricted to the very dry areas of the central Namib.
 The soil generally has very low levels of fertility, so only the hardiest of plants will grow in them (Mendelsohn et al., 2003).